 Along with these specific research topics, the student will also manage public research requests, incoming archival donations, and further internal research requests for our programming, promotions, and publications.
-This position will also assist with the daily opening, operating, and closing procedures associated with Museum and Archives operation.

 The ideal candidate for this position will be currently attending post-secondary in archival, library, or museum studies and familiar with the Rules for Archival Description.
-They will have excellent research skills and the ability to multi-task while maintaining accuracy under pressure.
+They will have excellent research/sourcing skills and the ability to multi-task while maintaining accuracy under pressure.
 They will possess the ability to work cooperatively as part of a dynamic team.

 The following is a list of additional essential qualifications necessary to this position:

 - Excellent English verbal and written communication skills

 - Should be very well organized, detail-oriented, and able to problem solve

 - A passion for history and education